airlock/iam-helm-charts/README.md

 # Installation Guide

-The instructions below provide a short guide on how to set up Airlock IAM with Airlock Microgateway 4.0 and above.
+The instructions below provide a short guide on how to set up Airlock IAM with Airlock Microgateway 4.X.

 ## Prerequisites

-* Kubernetes (tested with 1.28)
+* Kubernetes
-* Helm (tested with 3.13)
+* Helm
-* Microgateway 4.0+ Deployment
+* Microgateway 4.X

 In addition, a valid Airlock IAM license is required to make use of its features.
 Once it is deployed, the license can be entered directly in the Admin UI.